 Brin’s Mesa is one of the most popular trails during the high traffic summer season.
 The convenient location and beautiful scenery via relatively little effort definitely puts in near the top of most tourists’ bucket lists.
 However, if you plan your adventure during the off-season, you will enjoy more desolate surroundings.

 Brin’s Mesa is not the easiest, nor hardest hike in town.
 There is enough of an elevation gain (about 500 ft) where you will get in a quality workout, however, not enough to completely tear you down.
-The hike is just 1.5 miles each way, so short enough for most beginning hikers.
+The hike is just 1.5 miles each way, so short enough for most beginning/casual hikers.

 In short, Brin’s Mesa is the perfect moderate fall/winter hike for those who wish to stay close to town.

 While you may get really hot hiking this trail due to the lack of shade, you will get to enjoy some unobstructed views of the marvelous red rocks.
 From this trail, you can see numerous prominent red rock formations including Chimney Rock and Coffeepot Rock.
 You will also be in awe of the colorful views of Mormon Canyon and Wilson Mountain.
 On a side note, each Sedona rock formation was named after the shape it resembles.
 Attempting to guess the name of each formation becomes a fun game on each hike.

 For big red rocks views via a relatively easy trail that is close to town, Brin’s Mesa is definitely one to consider.
 For a longer hike, you can combine Soldier’s Pass and Brin’s Mesa for a moderate, 800 foot elevation gain loop hike of about 5 miles.
 Soldier’s Pass is another gorgeous Sedona hike on its’ own.
 This one features an active sinkhole, several arches, and a series of cascading natural pools.
 Do add it to your bucket list if you have the time.